BeeryLab/voletron/README.md

 ## Inference logic

-When pit tags are detected at locations that are inconsistent with possible transitions through the arena (e.g. skipping an antenna between two others), the location is interpolated.
+When pit tags are detected at locations that are inconsistent with possible transitions through the central arena (e.g. skipping an antenna between two others), the location is interpolated.
 The default interpolation logic is: [TODO: describe]

 ## Contributing